Charles Barron: Early years and education

 Barron was born on October 7, 1950.
-For six years his family lived in Corona, Queens, then moved to the Lillian Wald housing project in Lower Manhattan.
-He attended Seward Park High School in Lower Manhattan, but left before graduating, but later earned his GED.
+For six years, his family lived in Corona, Queens, then moved to the Lillian Wald housing project in Lower Manhattan.
+He attended Seward Park High School in Lower Manhattan, but left before graduating, and later earned his GED.
 He went on to attend New York City Technical College (then known as New York City Community College), earning an associate degree, and Hunter College, where he graduated with a B.A. in Sociology.

 Early activism

 Black Panther Party

 In 1969, when he was 18 years old, Barron was recruited to the Harlem branch of the Black Panther Party by a member named Mark Holder.
-Barron distributed newspapers for the party, and developed an interest in politics.
-He studied the Third World independence movement and the ideas of African leaders as Kwame Nkrumah (president of Ghana) and Ahmed Sékou Touré (president of Guinea).
+Barron distributed newspapers for the party and developed an interest in politics.
+He studied the Third World independence movement and the ideas of African leaders, such as Kwame Nkrumah (president of Ghana) and Ahmed Sékou Touré (president of Guinea).
 Barron became increasingly critical of U.S. foreign policy.
 He opposed the Duvaliers in Haiti, Pinochet in Chile, Marcos in the Philippines, Pahlavi of Iran, and Somoza of Nicaragua.
 He recalled in 2010, "It was strange, because everybody I was against, America was for."